SKmaric/Generations-Project-Template/README.md

 ### modfolders
 This represents the mods folder of a user's SonicGMI setup.
 Multiple entire mod folders are placed inside here.
 To make use of the handling of unpacked archives, they must be unpacked and their resulting folders' names' appended with ".ar" to indicate they represent archives.
 The original packed archive files must also be deleted to ensure no clashes occur upon building.
 Any other files including packed archives are supported: they will be simply copied over upon building.
 It is recommended to leave terrain archived packed due to the differences in how the archive contents of the Packed folders are intended to be split.
+Note: make sure to keep track of how many split files (.ar.00, ar.01 etc.) if you are using .inis to specify commands that affect which files are loaded by cpkredir.
+Furthermore, since many modding tools are dependant on using "built" archives (Sonic Glvl, etc.), when making a commit with changes using these tools, make sure to unpack them into the modfolders directory before building or committing else you may lose your work.

 ### Building
 Simply run the build.bat file in the top directory.
 If a build folder already exists you will be prompted to delete it before doing so.
 SonicGMI/cpkredir can be pointed directly to the build/mods/modDB.ini for quick loading of mods after building (any additional mods to run alongside can be included in the modfolders directory to prevent deletion following a build).